lbarasti/twitter_auth/README.md

 # twitter_auth

-TwitterAuth is a library that simplifies adding the "login with Twitter" functionality to your Crystal web application.
+*twitter_auth* is a library that simplifies adding the **Sign in with Twitter** functionality to your Crystal web application.

 ## Installation